 Owing to the absence of an alternative road, highways should be open to use by local residents without any payment of tolls until free service lanes are provided.
 This would ensure local support for the project and avoid legal challenges or local opposition arising out of easement rights.

 Captive local residents must be exempt from user charges

-Frequent users should be entitled to discounted rates, in accordance with the tolling policy.
+Frequent users should be entitled to discounted rates, in accordance with the tolling policy to be determined by the Government.

 Construction